ABOUT OUR CHURCH

 Kenner, LA.
 70062

-At First Baptist Church of Kenner, we believe Jesus clearly spelled out our mission, purpose, and vision when He gave the Great Commission in Matthew 28:18-20.
-Therefore, our what we do, why we do it, and what we seek to be is summed up in the following statement:
+At First Baptist Church of Kenner, we believe Jesus clearly spelled out our mission when He gave the Great Commission in Matthew 28:18-20.
+Our mission is what we aim to do as a church:

 Rhyne Putman serves as Pastor of Preaching and Vision at FBC Kenner.